Quand on a pas ce que l’on aime, il faut aimer ce que l’on a.

 - Sprinkle the border with the reserved 1 teaspoon of sugar.

-- Evenly brush the preserves over the hot fruit; brush some up onto the crust, too, if desired.
+- Evenly brush the preserves over the hot fruit.
 Let the galette cool.
 Slice and serve.